rfk/withrestart/README.txt

        with Handler(IOError,"skip"):
            data = readall(dirname)
        return "".join(data.itervalues())

+This pushes a Handler instance into the execution context, which will detect IOError instances and response by invoking the "skip" restart point.
+If this handler is invoked in response to an IOError, execution of the readall() function will continue immediately following the "with restarts(...)" block.

 Calling code that wanted to re-create the missing file would simply push a different error handler::